Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 ### minecraft:parrot

--   makes the wing flap animation able to work.
+-   Makes the wing flap animation able to work.
--   makes the mob fall slowly.
+-   Makes the mob fall slowly.
--   makes it dance to music discs.
+-   Makes it dance to music discs.

 ---